-A good decision will have a good motive and the right attitude.
-(SmartThink) (GoodThinking)
+Good decisions have a good motive and the right attitude.
+Pick the best option.
+(GoodThinking)

 •Test your thoughts, attitudes and actions.
 Are these good, beneficial, agape, God-pleasing?
 God says...
 Explore vs ignore feelings, concerns, gut feeling.
 Bad feelings are a signal that something is wrong.